uftm-cfrd/REST-API-samples/README.md

 Usage: download the archive, replace the relevant constants in the code and build the code using maven

-- SERVER: UFT Mobile FQDN or IP address
+- SERVER: FT Lab FQDN or IP address
-- USER: UFT Mobile user name
+- USER: FT Lab user name
-- PASSWORD: UFT Mobile password
+- PASSWORD: FT Lab password
 - PROXY: If the connection to the server requires using a proxy, specify proxy address
-- APP: full path to the mobile app file (IPA or APK file extensions) to be uploaded to UFT Mobile
+- APP: full path to the mobile app file (IPA or APK file extensions) to be uploaded to FT Lab

+When using *Core Software Delivery Platform (Core SDP) FT Lab tenant*, it is required to use access token instead of user and password.
+Checkout the CoreSDP_APIClient class for an example.

 Please see "main" for the examples of API calls.